COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Experiments

 \subsection{Experimental Setup}

-All experiments were conducted in Genesis~\cite{authors_genesis_2024} simulation on a workstation with 4 NVIDIA A100 GPUs, 56-core Intel Xeon CPU, and 128 GB RAM.
-For motion planning and roadmap-based operations, we leverage the sampling-based motion planning framework of Open Motion Planning Library (OMPL) \cite{sucan_open_2012}.
-Furthermore, we obtain the spherical approximation of the robot links using \cite{coumar_foam_2025} and compute the corresponding swept-spheres convex hulls as an approximation of the volume swept by the robot trajectory.
-Since the robot occupancy and obstacle configuration spaces are modeled as polygonal meshes, we employ the methods in MeshLib \cite{noauthor_meshlib_2025} for computing their mesh representation and for the 3D Boolean operations for subdividing of obstacle configuration spaces.
+\textbf{Implementation.} All experiments are conducted in simulation using the Genesis physics platform~\cite{authors_genesis_2024}, hosted on a workstation with a 56-core Intel Xeon CPU and 128 GB RAM.
+OMPL \cite{sucan_open_2012} provides the underlying framework for all motion planning and roadmap-based operations.
+For computing swept volume approximations of the robot's motion using Swept Spheres Convex Hull, the links of the robot geometry are spherized using FOAM \cite{coumar_foam_2025}.
+Since the robot occupancy, swept volume, obstacle geometry and its configuration space are modeled as polygonal meshes we leverage MeshLib \cite{noauthor_meshlib_2025} to compute 3D Boolean operations (Intersection, Difference, Union) for partitioning obstacle configuration spaces.

-The following environments were used as the primary testbeds for evaluating performance on object-picking tasks. \autoref{fig:environments} shows the three environments of increasing complexity.
-In \texttt{Table-Pick} (\autoref{fig:environments} (a)), the robot is placed on a rectangular table with the cylindrical target object also on the table surface, and the movable obstacles can be located anywhere on that surface.
-In \texttt{Shelf-High} (\autoref{fig:environments} (b)), the target object is placed on an upper rack of the shelf, with two movable obstacles positioned within the same rack.
-In \texttt{Shelf-Low} (\autoref{fig:environments} (c)), the target and obstacles are placed on a lower rack, which introduces narrow passages that make planning more challenging.
+\textbf{Task Environments.} The environments in \autoref{fig:environments} serve as the primary testbeds for evaluating performance on the object-picking tasks.
+In \texttt{Table-Pick} (\autoref{fig:environments}(a)), the manipulator, cylindrical object to be grasped, and two movable obstacles are situated on a rectangular table surface.
+In \texttt{Shelf-High} (\autoref{fig:environments}(b)), the target and obstacles are placed within the upper rack closer to the robot.
+In \texttt{Shelf-Low} (\autoref{fig:environments}(c)), the target and obstacles are positioned towards the back of the shelf; this introduces narrow passages and depth-reachability constraints that significantly increase planning difficulty.